On this page

 Instrumentation best practices

 • Always test your instrumentation: Amplitude recommends having a testing project for every production project in your organization.
-This gives you a reliable way to test your instrumentation before sending production data to Amplitude
+A testing project gives you a reliable way to test your instrumentation before sending production data to Amplitude.

 • Amplitude can't retroactively change historical data, so if your instrumentation is wrong, you can't clean up the data you collect later.

-• Set up at least two Amplitude projects: One for your development or staging environment, one for your production environment.
-This keeps testing data separate from production data.
+• Set up at least two Amplitude projects: One for your development or staging environment, and one for your production environment.
+Two projects keep testing data separate from production data.

-• Send the right keys: If you are sending data server-side with the HTTP API, be sure to send a session_id and insert_id with each event.
+• Send the right keys: If you send data server-side with the HTTP API, send a session_id and insert_id with each event.

 How Amplitude receives data